uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 {comment}

 .. xHRN You've used orderings most of the time below, but why not use permutations as long as it's defined, which i've sort of done in the next sentence?
 Or we can use both... i'm not sure which is the most common term!
 ..
-We discussed that and came to the conclusion that “orderings” was better.
+We discussed that and came to the conclusion that "orderings" was better.

 {comment end}